Tiered Personal Emergency Fund to Make You Bulletproof

 Always save something for a rainy day.
 The average American does not have 500 dollars in a personal emergency fund.
 If the car breaks down or they need money for some other emergency, they do not have it.

 More than 50% of Americans do not have enough in their personal financial emergency fund.

 Let’s look at how much reserves you need.

 Even if you are doing well financially, you should have a backup plan for when something goes wrong.
-Next I will give you an overview how to start an emergency fund.
+Next, I will give you an overview of how to start an emergency fund.

 How big personal emergency fund do you need?

 You need at least 6 to 8-month emergency fund to cover expenses, stored in easy to access place.

 When you get fired, or your business hits a rough patch then you need at least 6 months income to deal with the situation.
 The time it takes to find another job or turn around your business depends on the state of the economy.
 When the economy turns down, it’s harder to fix your situation.
 And of course, it’s more likely to have financial problems in an economic downturn.

 According to FRED data, the average time people are unemployed in the United States is 25 weeks.

 You need your personal emergency fund to last through that period.
 If you are cautious like me, then you might want to stretch that to 9 months.
 During the aftermath of the 2007 and 2008 financial crisis, the average unemployment time was around the 40-week mark.